Industry-Wide Business Valuation FAQ & Glossary

 Unsystematic Risk — the risk specific to an individual security that can be avoided through diversification.

-Valuation Approach — a general way of determining a value indication of a business, business ownership interest, security, or intangible asset using one or more valuation methods.
+The Valuation Approach — a general way of determining a value indication whether of a business, business ownership interest, security, or intangible asset using one or more valuation methods.

 Valuation Assumptions — Statements or inputs utilized in the performance of an engagement to estimate value that serve as a basis for the application of particular valuation methods.

-Valuation Engagement — An engagement to estimate value in which a valuation analyst determines an estimate of the value of a subject interest by performing appropriate valuation procedures, as outlined in the AICPA Statement on Standards for Valuation Services, and is free to apply the valuation approaches and methods he or she deems appropriate in the circumstances.
-The valuation analyst expresses the results of the valuation engagement as a conclusion of value, which may be either a single amount or a range.
+Valuation Engagement — An engagement to estimate value in which a valuation analyst determines an estimate of the value of a subject interest.
+By performing appropriate valuation procedures as outlined in the AICPA Statement on Standards for Valuation Services, and is free to apply the valuation approaches and methods he or she deems appropriate in the circumstances.
+The valuation analyst expresses the results of the valuation engagement as a conclusion of value, which may be neither a single amount nor a range.

-Valuation Ratio — a fraction in which a value or price serves as the numerator and financial, operating, or physical data serve as the denominator.
+- Valuation Ratio — a fraction in which a value or price serves as the numerator and financial, whether operating, or physical data serve as the denominator.

 Valuation Service — See engagement to estimate value.